Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Upwinding scheme for immiscible two-phase transport

 where

 and

 where

-In the transport iterations, because the total velocity field is fixed, flow reversal from co-current to counter-current at a cell interface depends only on the saturation change in the upwind cell.
-From Eqs.\ (\ref{Eq:theta_w}) and (\ref{Eq:theta_o}), if $C_g > 0$ (updip), $\theta_o$ is always positive, and subsequently
+In the transport iterations, because the total-velocity field is fixed, flow reversal from co-current to counter-current at a cell interface depends only on the saturation change in the upwind cell.
+From Eqs.\ (\ref{Eq:theta_w}) and (\ref{Eq:theta_o}), if $C_g > 0$ (updip), $\theta_o$ is always positive.
+Then, it follows that

 If $C_g < 0$ (downdip), now $\theta_w$ is always positive, and thus